As far as answers go, it was vaguely unsatisfying. Beth:

 - One episode of Gargoyles had the mysterious character of Titania whisper something in Fox's ear - whatever it was, it caused the latter character to gasp in shock.
 Fans clambered for an answer, but Genre Savvy creator Greg Weisman has said on his blog that although he knows exactly what was said, he is reluctant to share it, considering the interest is so high that the answer will inevitably come as a disappointment.

-- At least some The Legend of Korra fans didn't like the explanation that Amon's ability to take away bending was actually Bloodbending, for various reasons.
-(Game-breaker, makes no sense, less interesting than his fake explanation, etc.) That being said, a lot of people seem fine with it.
+- The Legend of Korra: The explanation that Amon's ability to take away bending was actually Bloodbending, for various reasons.
+(Game-breaker, makes no sense, less interesting than his fake explanation, etc.)

 - The Avengers: Earth's Mightiest Heroes hinted in episode #35 that the Secretary of Defense, Dell Ruskspoiler , had an Evil Plan.
 It also revealed that the Winter Soldier, The Falcon, Red Hulk, and Dr. Leonard Samson assisted him.
 Fans theorized that they would assist the plan as Unwitting Pawns, who only want to serve America.
 When episode #46 delivered a throwaway line revealing that Red Skull just turned them Brainwashed and Crazy, those same fans exclaimed that their real reason for helping sounded cheaper than their theory.